Lower 'natural' U.S. jobless rate allows later rate hikes: Fed paper

-SAN FRANCISCO (Reuters) - The more the “natural” rate of U.S. employment falls, the longer monetary policy makers may be able to keep interest rates low, according to research published Monday by the San Francisco Federal Reserve Bank.
+SAN FRANCISCO, July 6 (Reuters) - The more the “natural” rate of U.S. employment falls, the longer monetary policy makers may be able to keep interest rates low, according to research published Monday by the San Francisco Federal Reserve Bank.

 Federal Reserve policymakers have slashed their estimates of the longer-run rate of unemployment that translates to a fully employed economy to about 5.1 percent in June from about 5.6 percent in 2012.
 They have also cut their estimates of the level of short-term borrowing costs, minus 2 percent inflation, which is consistent with a fully normal economy, to about 1.63 percent from about 2.25 percent.